cuhsat/fox/README.md

 $ fx ./*/*.jsonl
 ```

-Writing all lines containing `John Doe` of all files to standard output:
+Writing all lines containing `John Doe` of all files to stdout:
 ```console
 $ fx -r -e "John Doe"
 ```